Mortgages for over 60s

 For example, if your home is worth £400,000, and you have £150,000 left to pay on your mortgage, the equity you hold would be £250,000.

-The money is usually only repaid to the equity release provider when your home is sold when you have passed away or moved into long-term care.
+The money is usually only repaid to the equity release provider when your home is sold, when you have passed away, or when you move into long-term care.

 The mortgage term you can get as an older borrower will depend on your age and the age limits the lender sets.